How are Retirement Plans Handled in an Estate Plan?

 It is critical that we have an identifiable person with a pulse and a birthday so we can take advantage of that tax deferral over another lifetime.
 This is up to the beneficiary to make this choice.
 Unfortunately, the vast majority just decide to cash it out.
 They either do not want to deal with the IRA, or they don’t understand the power of continued tax deferral, so they cash it out.
 The best choice by far is the stretch IRA.
 Many books have been written about how you can build a legacy of retirement for multiple generations by rolling over IRAs.

 For example, a 35-year-old child inherits a $200,000 IRA and decides to keep it as their own.
 They’re going to inherit it and then stretch that obligation out.
 So the entire $200,000 is going to roll into an IRA account for them, an inherited IRA, but the child has to take a required minimum distribution (RMD) right away.
 An RMD is based on the IRS actuarial tables, which figure (about) an 85 year lifespan.
 So in the case of a 35-year-old child, the IRS estimates a remaining 50 years and will ask for RMDs based on that.
 In very broad generalizations, about 1/50th of the IRA has to come out that first year, on which taxes are paid, but the rest continues to roll, tax-deferred, as long as it stays in that account.
 This is hugely powerful when it comes to growth and potential money down the road when you really need it in retirement, versus using it now to add onto the house, buy a car and take a trip to Disneyland.
 It just makes much more sense to take advantage of the stretch.

-For more information on Retirement Plans In Wisconsin, a free initial consultation is your next best step.
+For more information on Retirement Plans In Wisconsin, an initial consultation is your next best step.
 Get the information and legal answers you are seeking by calling (608) 616-4985 today.